Exploit Writing Tutorial: ROP with Shellcode

 and performs subtractions to obtain registers to a specific values,

-interruption to invoke the mmap2 syscall.
+then it performs the int 0x80 interruption to invoke the mmap2 syscall.

 #!/usr/bin/perl